-The main difference between the two is that the offshore company is used for commercial activities, and the private foundation is commonly used for heritage protection.
+The main difference between the two is that the Panamanian company is used for commercial activities, and the private foundation is commonly used for heritage protection.

-An offshore company is composed of shares and shareholders; the owners of the shares will be the offshore company owners and, therefore, the ones who will enjoy the assets, unlike the Private Interest Foundation that has a founder and a beneficiary.
+A Panamanian company is composed of shares and shareholders; the owners of the shares will be the company owners and, therefore, the ones who will enjoy the assets, unlike the Private Interest Foundation that has a founder and a beneficiary.
 In this case, the Foundation's assets' enjoyment will correspond to the beneficiary according to the provisions on the Foundation Charter.

 2. What is the difference between a Trust and a Private Interest Foundation?

 In a Trust, the trustee transfers some assets to a third person called a fiduciary to manage these assets for the benefit of a third person.
 In most cases, this figure is a bank or a specialized company in this matter.
 In the Private Interest Foundation, the assets are transferred to the Foundation; therefore, the founder will manage his own Foundation's assets.

 3. What are the differences between Liechtenstein's Foundations and the Panamanian Private Interest Foundations?

 There are many differences between these, such as:

 - The authorized capital of a Panamanian Foundation is US$10,000.00, which is a nominal capital that does not have to be paid in full.

 - In Liechtenstein's Foundations, the capital has to be totally paid, and the annual tax will depend on the amount of the authorized capital.

 - The Panamanian Foundations are not.
 The Founder can appoint a protection or supervision entity in a public document or, on their regulations, a private document, but this entity will always be private.

 - The assets from a Private Interest Foundation may not be the object of "seizure" for the Founder's obligations.

 - Unlike Liechtenstein's Foundations, this rule does not apply.